 A cumulative Final Exam will be written in December as scheduled by the Registrar's Office.
-If you choose to complete the optional research participation option (see below), the weight of your final examination will be reduced from 55% to 50%.
+If you choose to complete both the optional multiple choice question writing and the research participation option (see below), the weight of your final examination will be reduced from 55% to 45%.
 The Final Exam covers material presented in web modules, in-person lecture, tutorials, and assigned readings from the entire term.